Understanding the Catalogue Raisonné: A Brief Overview

-Andy Warhol Prints: A Catalogue Raisonné 1962-1987 is the third edition that was compiled and published in 1997 by the Foundation’s curators, Frayda Feldman and Claudia Defendi.
-In 2003, the edition was revised once more with additional sections entitled Illustrated Books and Portfolios from the 1950s.
+Andy Warhol Prints: A Catalogue Raisonné 1962-1987 is the fourth edition Catalogue Raisonné of Andy Warhol’s work that was revised and expanded in 2003 by curators Frayda Feldman and Claudia Defendi.
 According to the Andy Warhol Foundation, this catalogue is “the authoritative reference source on the subject, illustrates the breadth of Warhol’s work in printmaking and the depth of his innovations in the field, which together secure his position as one of the most important graphic artists of the twentieth century.”

-The catalogue raisonné currently in development is the addition of volume 4 to the multi-volume resource that will document Warhol’s painting, sculptures, and drawings from 1961-1976, aptly titled The Andy Warhol Catalogue Raisonné: Paintings, Sculptures, and Drawings.
+The most recent addition to the Catalogue Raisonné is volume four, which documents Warhol’s painting, sculptures, and drawings from 1961-1976, aptly titled The Andy Warhol Catalogue Raisonné: Paintings, Sculptures, and Drawings.
 The four volumes are divided by periods of production, Volume 1 spanning 1961-1963, Volume 2 (1964-1969), Volume 3 (1970-1974) and the volume currently being developed, Volume 4 (1974-1976).
 This catalogue lists an inventory of works created in the three mediums, along with materials used, exhibitions and other relevant information regarding those particular mediums.

-The catalogue raisonnés listed above are the single most comprehensive compilation of Warhol’s works, all of which are publicly endorsed and sponsored by the Andy Warhol Foundation.
-While research continues to provide new evidence not listed by the raisonnés in circulation, the catalogues continue to be revised and updated to reflect all of the most up to date and accurate information regarding Warhol’s vast collection of works.
+The Catalogue Raisonnés listed above are objectively the most comprehensive compilation of Warhol’s works, all of which are publicly endorsed and sponsored by the Andy Warhol Foundation.
+While research continues to provide new evidence not listed by the volumes in circulation, the catalogues continue to be revised and updated to reflect all of the most up to date and accurate information regarding Warhol’s vast collection of works.

-(Name of Piece) II. (number): Chanel II.354: the number is a chronological method of cataloguing Warhol’s prints.
+Naming: Each piece is titled by the name given by Warhol, or if the work does not have a title, it will be titled by a description of the print.
+Following the title is the FS number.
+The number is a chronological method of cataloguing Warhol’s prints.
 It is used to distinguish his works beyond their names.
 For example, his Ads series is a collection of items numbered 350 – 395; each of those items is numbered depending on the order of their creation.

-AP (Artist’s Proof): It is used to see the state of the print during the process.
-Also, intended for the artist’s personal use, commonly about 10% of the edition (but that can be higher, as in this case).
+AP (Artist’s Proof): This term describes works that are equal to the quality of the edition but intended for the artist’s personal use––commonly about 10% of the edition.
 Warhol used these editions as forms of payment and gifts to friends.

 BAT (“Bon à tirer”/ “good to print”): This is the print selected by the artist and the publisher to be the image for the edition.

-Cancellation: This is the final impression before the screens are washed.
+Cancellation: The final impression before the screens are washed.

-EP (Exhibition Proofs): These are of equal quality to the edition and are numbered EP 1, etc. These prints were created exclusively for exhibitions, which is why the number printed is typically in the single digits.
+EP (Exhibition Proofs): These are of equal quality to the edition but are created exclusively for exhibitions.
+This means that the amount of EPs is often limited, and the number printed (EP 1, EP 2, etc.) is typically in the single digits.